Learn where Frank stands on the issues important to the 91st district and compare his stance with that of his opponent, Pat Outman

 Question: Where does Frank Lafata stand on Data Centers?

-Answer: Frank welcomes all investment in our county, but Data Centers drive up the utility costs for citizens.
+Frank welcomes all investment in our county, but Data Centers drive up the utility costs for citizens.
 As with any other growing industry or new company that wants to come in, we have to make sure that they are built, run, and operated in a way that gives priority to the residents of this district.
+And a moritorium will make sure the rules in place before resources are given away.

 Question: Where does Frank Lafata stand on AI?

-As a State Representative, I will push for laws that say that any AI company looking to do business in Michigan but abide by a Michigan Citizens Bill of Rights for AI.
+Answer: Any AI company looking to do business in Michigan must abide by a Michigan Citizens Bill of Rights for AI.

 Question: Where does Frank Lafata stand on money for 911 Dispatchers?